MichaelELeonard/Python-API-Challenge/README.md

 * Date

-560 randomly selected cities and their corresponding attributes were pulled from the OpenWeatherMap.org API and put into a DataFrame for analysis.
+560 randomly selected cities and their corresponding attributes were pulled from the OpenWeatherMap.org API for analysis.
 A series of Scatter Plots were created to begin the statistical analysis.
 The variables examined include:
 * City Latitude vs Temperature
 * City Latitude vs Humidity
 * City Latitude vs Cloudiness